 The ABC’s of Beth is without a doubt the darkest episode of the season while giving us a chance to learn more about Beth as a child.
 Beth learns that her imagery world of Froopyland was actually invented by Rick to put her homicidal urges in check.
 Making matters worse is Beth realizing she abandoned her childhood friend in Froopyland, who grew up and transformed it into his own Craster’s Keep.

 The Whirly Dirly Conspiracy was without a doubt the biggest waste of an episode this entire season for the two reasons.
 The first is obvious, Season 3 has only 10 episodes and one has to be wasted on Jerry.
 At this point fans share the same feelings about Jerry that Rick has so its annoying that an episode was wasted on him.
-The second issue is that given how Summer has evolved from being the “useless chick” to a more respectable character who everyone can depend on only for this episode degrade her character.
+The second issue is that given how Summer has evolved from being the “useless chick” to a more respectable character, this episode was a step back as it degrade her character.
 On a positive note, you gotta love the nod to Attack on Titan.

 The Rickchurian Mortydate was the season finale and unfortunately it was less of a bang and more of a dumpster fire wimpier.
 Long story short, Rick and the President of the United States engage in a battle of egos while Beth ponders on the fact if she is clone.
 It all ends with a reset by having Beth and Jerry get back together, to the disappointment of Rick.